 How can GD provide guidance and design strategic options for India’s national plan to effectively engage cross-sector partnerships and deliver the Reproductive, Maternal, Newborn, Child, Adolescent Health Strategy (RMNCH+A) at scale?

 There is no doubt that the private sector can play a supplemental role for critical gap filling in India.
 The question is how.Anuradha Gupta, Additional Secretary, Mission Director, National Health Mission

-We convened meetings and facilitated dialogue with key stakeholders at national, state and district levels.
-We developedscenarios for multi-sector collaborations, working together with the Indian Ministry of Health and Family Welfare, the World Health Organization (WHO), the Partnerships for Maternal, Newborn and Child Health (PMNCH), the Bill & Melinda Gates Foundation and Accenture.
+We convened meetings and facilitated dialogues with key stakeholders at national, state and district levels.
+We developed scenarios for multi-sector collaborations, working together with the Indian Ministry of Health and Family Welfare, the World Health Organization (WHO), the Partnerships for Maternal, Newborn and Child Health (PMNCH), the Bill & Melinda Gates Foundation and Accenture.

 We formulated a deep understanding of the different stakeholders’ interests, capabilities, constraints, funding and interactions and identified possible coordination mechanisms.
 Our practical recommendations focused on collaborative mechanisms to converge public and private objectives with local governments while maintaining critical local ownership to deliver essential health interventions.